-In 2018, ReSource Pro’s Policy Insights team checked 1.1 million policies, uncovering a total of 4.5 million discrepancies.
+ReSource Pro’s Policy Insights team checked 1.1 million policies in 2018, uncovering a total of 4.5 million discrepancies, all in one year.
 Policy errors are incredibly common and extremely risky.
 In addition to financial loss, insurance agencies can lose their reputation with clients.
 Improving the quality of your policies can unlock new doors, including better relationships with insureds as well as others in the industry.

 In a previous post, we revealed three of the most common policy errors and how they happen.
 Today, we’ll share five best practices that can help you achieve greater policy accuracy while reducing liability.